CertifiedDIY/rtlamr2mqtt_RTL-SDR-Blog/README.md

 RTLAMR2MQTT is a small Python program to read your utility meter such as water, gas and energy using an inexpensive USB RTL-SDR device and send these readings to a MQTT broker to be integrated with Home Assistant or NodeRed.

 The project is currently under heavy development!

+**Note:** This fork impliments the drivers for the RTL-SDR Blog V3/V4 USB dongles!

 ### Current features